KFBG (FM): Adult hit formats (1994–2015)

 "Star 100.7" continued until April 6, 2005, at 9:55 a.m., when the station began stunting with a five-minute ticking clock and a mysterious voice saying "closer...closer", which ended with an alarm going off and a female announcer saying "Bye Star".
 At that point, "Jack FM" and its adult hits format was introduced with R.E.M.'s "It's The End of the World As We Know It (And I Feel Fine)".
-Jeff and Jer left KFMB-FM in August 2005 and moved across town to KMYI (94.1 FM), now known as "Star 94.1".
-On August 2, 2010, KFMB-FM became home to the former longtime KGB-FM morning show, Dave, Shelly and Chainsaw, often abbreviated The DSC.
+Jeff and Jer left KFMB-FM in August 2005 for KMYI (94.1 FM).

+By one estimate by Karla Peterson and Mark Sauer of the San Diego Union-Tribune, the new Jack FM format had a playlist of nearly 1,200 songs dating to the 1970s, in contrast to Star 100.7 focusing on about 200.
+On a weekly basis, newer songs were played only 10 percent as often.
+Peterson and Sauer compared the deeper Jack FM playlist to an iPod's shuffle feature.

+Beginning January 23, 2006, KFMB debuted morning show Monique and the Man, co-hosted by comedian Monique Marvez and former Star 100.7 DJs Greg and Sara.
+The show ended in 2009, and KFMB-FM had no morning show until Dave, Shelly and Chainsaw began on August 2, 2010, having moved from KGB-FM.

 On August 2, 2013, KFMB-FM began restricting access to its online stream to listeners within the city of San Diego proper.
 This move by program director Mike O'Reilly drew the ire of fans who live outside the city limits, including the large U.S. military community stationed locally and overseas.
 O'Reilly explained his rationale, citing a new Arbitron policy on how online listening is measured:

 Our radio industry is continually adapting to changing metrics, which are sometimes out of our control within our competitive landscape.
 I understand your frustration and I can assure you this decision to restrict our streaming efforts to San Diego was based on multiple factors including the licensing issues outlined on our website.
 In addition, radio stations that do not 100% simulcast their signals online are essentially competing with themselves.
 Technically they are considered two separate radio stations in the way they are rated.
 By restricting our signal to San Diego only, our online stream and our air signal at 100.7FM will be considered one unified station.